 Number of faculty: 2,230

-Colleges, programs, and degrees: The New School offers a total of 150 undergraduate and graduate degrees.
+Colleges, programs, and degrees: The New School offers more than 135 undergraduate and graduate degrees.

 Geographic diversity: Undergraduate and graduate students come from all 50 states, plus the District of Columbia and 118 countries.